ClicData vs. Tableau: Business Intelligence Tools Comparison

 Tableau comes in several sizes and shapes.
 Simply put, you are given two choices of components to give you data visualization and two choices of components that provide automation and sharing:

-Here is a short description of each:
+Here is a short description of each component:

 Tableau Desktop is a Windows-only application to visualize data, specializing in transforming tabulated data into eye-candy graphs and representations.
 It can connect directly to your data sources, but it is mostly used to connect to a database that is serving as the data warehouse.
 To connect to external data, you’ll need an ODBC driver for the databases.
 If it’s an API, you need to write custom scripts to extract data or have someone create a Web Data Connector (WDC).